BattletechModders/LowVisibility/README.md

 - [] Implement ```lv-mimetic_m``` which represents reduces visibility if you don't move

-- [] Add multiple ECM penalty to sensor check

-- [] Validate functionality works with saves - career, campaign, skirmish

 - [] Move SensorCheck to start of unit activation, not start of round.
 Generate one at the start of combat to ensure visibility can be initialized at that time.

-- [] SensorLock.SensorsID should randomly provide one piece of information about the target (armor, weapons, heat, ...?)

-- [] Implement Narc Effect - check status on target mech, if Effect.EffectData.tagData.tagList contains ```lv_narc_effect```, show the target even if it's outside sensors/vision range.
-Apply no penalty?
+- [] Implement Narc Effect - check status on target mech, if Effect.EffectData.tagData.tagList contains ```lv_narc_effect_rY_dZ```, narc Continues to emit for durationZ, Y is radius within which anybody can benefit from the Narc boost.

+- [] Implement Tag effects; ```lv-tag-effect-?```.
+Tag differs from narc in that it's only during LOS?
+Others wants it tied to TAG effects and be for 1-2 activations.

 - [] Implement rings for vision lock range, ECM range, similar to what you have with sensor range (blue/white ring around unit)

 - [] Implement stealth multi-target prohibition

+- [] Hide some tooltip information at low sensor levels (evasion, stealth), etc?

 ### Possible Additions

-- [] Consider: Sensor info / penalty driven by range bands?
+- [] Sensor info / penalty driven by range bands?
 You get more info at short range than long?

-- [] Consider: _Possible Info_ elements are randomly selected each round / actor (simulate one question note)

-- [] Consider: Chance for VisualID to fail based upon a random roll

-- [] Consider: Should target debuffs/buffs be shown?
-Feels sorta cheaty to know what the target actually has in terms of equipment buffs.
-Though since you can see components, you should be able to infer that...
+- [] Add ability for a pilot to get a bad reading / critical failure.
+Tie to tactics as a roll, so poor pilots have it happen more often.
+In failure, show wrong name/tonnage/information to confuse the player.
+May need some hidden marker indicating that this is a false lead - possibly a temporarily value that can be removed once we introduce the mod.

+- [] No Lock penalties are multipliers for range penalties; 0.5 for visual, 1.0 for sensor.
+So at short range you get a -1 for sensors, -2 at medium, etc. Reflects that it's harder to shoot someone without a lock the further out you get.

+- [] Add a 'lv-max-info' tag that caps the level of info that can be returned for a given unit.
+This would support certain units like infantry that have been asked for.

+- [] Add a 'lv-sensor-roll-mod_m' tag that provides a modifier to the sensor check (positive or negative)

-- [] Consider: Should stealth have a visibility modifier that changes as you move move?
+- [] Should stealth have a visibility modifier that changes as you move move?
 I.e. 0.1 visibility if you don't move, 0.5 if you do, etc. (Think Chameleon shield - should make it harder to see the less you move)

-- [] **CONSIDER**: Experiment with AllowRearArcSpotting:false in CombatGameConstants.json
+- [] Experiment with AllowRearArcSpotting:false in CombatGameConstants.json

-- [] **CONSIDER**: What to do with SensorLock... certainly remove forceVisRebuild
+- [] SensorLock becomes passive ability that doubles your tactics, boosts sensor detect level by +1 (for 'what you know').
+Eliminate it as a menu item, ensure forceVisRebuild never gets called.

+- [] Add a 'lv-dentist' tag that always provides the highest rating of info

+- [] Add a 'lv-ninja' tag that always hides all the information of a unit.

+- [] Add a 'lv-vision-lowlight_rX' for low-light vision; increases visual range during a non-daylight mood

+- [] Add a 'lv-sensor-heat_rX_hY' for heat vision; increases detection of units with high heat ratings.
+For every Y heat, add +1 to the sensor check for this unit.

+### Unorganized Thoughts

+- jammers/stealth reduce the tier of any probes/sensors they face, but are soft counters not hard ones.

+### Discarded

+- [x] Consider: _Possible Info_ elements are randomly selected each round / actor (simulate one question note). __Want to eliminate randomness and focus on core mechanics__

+- [x] Consider: Chance for VisualID to fail based upon a random roll __Want to eliminate randomness and focus on core mechanics__

+- [x] SensorLock.SensorsID should randomly provide one piece of information about the target (armor, weapons, heat, ...?) __Want to eliminate randomness and focus on core mechanics__

-- [] Pilot tactics should provide a better guess of weapon types for _VisualID_
+- [] Pilot tactics should provide a better guess of weapon types for _VisualID_. __Want to eliminate randomness and focus on core mechanics__

 ### Completed Tasks